This post may contain affiliate links. Please read my disclosure.

 Schnitzel is made of a meat cutlet, typically pork, beef or veal, pounded until about ¼" thin, then breaded and fried.

 Paprika is a spice made from dried, ground red peppers, bell peppers and/or other hot peppers.
-It is often used in dishes like deviled eggs, beef stroganoff, many Spanish dishes like this Spanish octopus, potatoes, empanadas, stews, vegetables, chicken, and sauces.
+It is often used in dishes like deviled eggs, many Spanish dishes like this sous vide Spanish octopus, potatoes, bean and cheese empanadas, stews, vegetables, chicken, and sauces.

 Leftover pork cutlets can be stored in an airtight container for 3-5 days (separate from the sauce).
 Reheat in the oven on 400°F to re-crisp them.
 You can also re-crisp them in the air fryer at 375°F for 3-5 minutes.